pranavsrikanth/Tesseract-HealTech/README.md

 **What track has your team chosen? **
-We are submitting in the beginners track project as all of our members are high school students. implementing firebase and google cloud features such google maps
+We are submitting in the beginners track project as all of our members are high school students. implementing firebase and google cloud features such google maps We have also included echoAR.

 **Could you list the ideas that you plan to implement in your project?**